stevekm/contact-sheets/README.md

     - I'm using an Epson V600 scanner
 - (optional) light pad
 - scanner software
-    - I'm using [Epson Scan 2](https://epson.com/Support/Scanners/Perfection-Series/Epson-Perfection-V600-Photo/s/SPT_B11B198011), VueScan and/or SilverFast will also work
+    - I'm using [Epson Scan 2](https://epson.com/Support/Scanners/Perfection-Series/Epson-Perfection-V600-Photo/s/SPT_B11B198011), [VueScan](https://www.hamrick.com/) and/or [SilverFast](https://www.silverfast.com/) will also work
 - image editing software
     - I'm using GIMP, Photoshop can also be used

 ### From pre-scanned images

 - [Imagemagick](https://imagemagick.org/) software
+    - included convenience scripts also make use of `bash`, Python, and [GNU `parallel`](https://www.gnu.org/software/parallel/)

 # Methods